-3. Data Collection
+Data Collection

 As a result of these sampling techniques, 18 Southeast Asian women aged 22 to 44 were interviewed within three months starting from September to November 2020.
-All interviews were conducted online through calling apps (e.g., Facebook messenger and Whatsapp) and took place according to the participants' preferences, mainly around evening time and at the interviewees'
+All interviews were conducted online through calling apps Facebook messenger (e.g., and Whatsapp) and took place according to the participants' preferences, mainly around evening time and at the interviewees' accommodation.

-Dang Thuan An Nguyen, Liwei Hsu: Travel Experience of Southeast Asian Solo Female Travelers accommodation.
 The interview setting allows interviewees to freely express their emotions and recall their past travel experiences.
 The first author conducted all interviews to ensure consistency.
 Sixteen interviews were conducted in English to minimize translation errors, and two were conducted partly in Vietnamese and translated into English.
 The translation was cross-checked by Vietnamese experts fluent in English to avoid any loss of meaning.

-Data saturation was reached after 16 interviews; however, two interviews were conducted to ensure no other concepts emerged.
-All interviews lasted 45-60 minutes and were audio-taped participants' permission. with interview questions were developed based on the research objectives concerning a relevant literature review.
-They covered personal information, the reason for solo and their encounters experiences at their destination and home country.
-Regarding ethical guidelines, all participants were aware of the research purposes and their right to withdraw from the research at any time.
+Data saturation was reached after 16 interviews; however, two extra interviews were conducted to ensure no other concepts emerged.
+All interviews lasted 45-60 minutes and were audiotaped with participants' permission.
+The interview questions were developed based on the research objectives concerning a relevant literature review.
+They covered personal information, the reason for solo travel, and their encounters and experiences at their destination and home country. ethical Regarding guidelines, all participants were aware of the research purposes and their right to withdraw from the research at any time.
 The personal information of these women ensured anonymity and remained confidential by using code and their age to identify their words.
 All interviews were transcribed in full for coding and analysis.